 One of the goals of our EIP internships is to provide students hands on experience in using research in practice and to create interest in participating and conducting research.

-Since its inception, Northwestern’s research department has encouraged students to play a role in its ongoing clinical research.
-Almost 50 students have participated in the implementation of CAM clinical research under the supervision of study investigators.
+Since its inception, NWHSU’s research department has encouraged students to play a role in its ongoing clinical research.
+Over 50 students have participated in research at NWHSU under the supervision of seasoned scientists.

 Several of these positions led to fellowships and careers in research.
 New internships have been created, and additional opportunities for students are in the development stage.